harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to choose the final features, encodings, and train/test split strategy and make the whole thing feel less half baked.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 The code was not huge, but getting the flow to feel simple took more fiddling than expected.
 - Deliverable: I wrapped up the day with feature set mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2022-05-13 - Day 5: Feature prep

+- Task summary: After stepping away for a bit, came back and the variable names were inconsistent so cleaned those up across the notebook before calling it done.
+- Deliverable: One of those satisfying small wins.